lab2023/kebab-project.com/overview/about-kebab-project.md

 ---
-title: About Kebab
+title: About Kebab Project
 layout: wikistyle
 ---

-About Kebab
+About Kebab Project
 ===========

 Kebab is cloud desktop presents, organizes and manages the users' and roles' data, privileges, apps.